ArielDrabkin/Tourism-Scraper/README.md

     spaces and followed by a comma at the end of each group of arguments.
     <li> Additionally, specify the desired number of attractions per city.
     to search for in each city.
+    <li>Finally, select the type output you prefer: "all" to scrape all attractions in chosen cities,
+    or "key_words" to scrape attractions by keyword.
-    <li><strong>Usage example: Cairo,Paris river,boat,bridge 420.</strong>
+    <li><strong>Usage example: "Paris,Cairo" "river,boat,bridge" 420 "key_words".</strong>
     </li>
 </ul>
 <h4>Enjoy your output:</h4>
 <p>
-    Depending on what you've aske for, you'll receive a csv file with the data about the attractions you've asked for given your search parameters.<br>
+    Depending on what you've ask for, you'll receive a csv file with the data about the attractions you've asked for given your search parameters.<br>
     If you aren't satisfied with your results, try running the scraper again with different preferences.<br>
     (<strong>Pro Tip:</strong> Try "all" instead of choosing specific keywords, as this will get you as many attractions as you asked for.)
 </p>